Headaches - tension

 Herbal and Other Natural Remedies

-Some people find relief using two drops of peppermint, eucalyptus, or lavender oil added to one cup of water.
+Some people find relief using 2 drops of peppermint, eucalyptus, or lavender oil added to 1 cup of water.
 Soak a cloth in the solution and apply it as a compress to the head.

 Some studies suggest that magnesium supplements can help prevent migraine headache attacks, but there is little evidence that magnesium is helpful for tension-type headaches.